 As a translator, your word choices can make or break your translation’s effectiveness.
-You may be overusing words that don’t clearly express the intention of the source document.
-These overused words may be causing you to mistranslate specific ideas; missing the mark as you try to reflect the author’s ideas.
+You may have overused words in English that don’t clearly express the intention of the source document.
+These most overused words may be causing you to mistranslate specific ideas; missing the mark as you try to reflect the author’s ideas.
 There are also some words that cannot be translated literally.

 By distancing yourself from overly common word choices, you can more adequately translate the author’s ideas.
 A broader vocabulary gives you more options to translate tricky texts.
 A wider range of words accords you more credibility as a translator.